Oxandrolone: Medical uses

 Oxandrolone has been researched and prescribed as a treatment for a wide variety of conditions.
-It was FDA-approved for treating bone pain associated with osteoporosis, aiding weight gain following surgery or physical trauma, during chronic infection, or in the context of unexplained weight loss, and counteracting the catabolic effect of long-term corticosteroid therapy.
+Oxandrolone was FDA-approved for treating bone pain associated with osteoporosis, aiding weight gain following surgery or physical trauma, during chronic infection, or in the context of unexplained weight loss, HIV wasting syndrome, and counteracting the catabolic effect of long-term corticosteroid therapy.
 Oxandrolone is used to quicken recovery from severe burns.

 In the management of severe burn injuries, clinical trials have demonstrated the therapeutic advantages of oxandrolone, and it was widely adopted as a standard treatment protocol in burn centers globally.
 Meta-analyses of clinical trials substantiate the efficacy of oxandrolone in severe burn cases: the benefits are manifold and significant, and include a reduction in catabolic weight loss, augmentation of lean body mass, enhancement of donor-site wound healing, and a decrease in the duration of both intensive care unit (ICU) and overall hospital stay.
-These benefits do not appear to be accompanied by an increased risk of infection, hyperglycemia, or hepatic dysfunction, which underscores the safety profile of oxandrolone in severe burn patient population.
+These benefits do not appear to be accompanied by an increased risk of infection, hyperglycemia, or hepatic dysfunction, which reflects the safety profile of oxandrolone in severe burn patient population.
 Data analysis confirms oxandrolone's advantage in promoting skin healing as an adjunct therapy for adult burn patients.
 Oxandrolone improves weight regain, bone mineral density, lean body mass, and accelerates wound healing for donor graft sites.
 Oxandrolone was recommended as an adjunctive therapy, alongside insulin, metformin, and closely monitored propranolol, in severe burn patients, for metabolic and nutritional support.
 Oxandrolone improves both short-term and long-term outcomes in people recovering from severe burns and was well-established as a safe treatment for this indication.
 One of the underlying mechanisms in burn management is that oxandrolone helps reduce hypermetabolic response, which is characterized by increased energy expenditure, elevated stress hormones levels such as cortisol, insulin resistance, muscle wasting, and impaired wound healing; this response is reduced by improving whole-body nitrogen balance as well as preserving lean body mass during recovery.